the-infocom-files/witness/docs/README.md

 ## Version History

+Zarf's Obsessively Complete Infocom Catalog holds copies of the game files for every existing version of Suspended listed in the Infocom Fact Sheet.
+It also holds the source files for version 23/840925.

 | Release | Serial | Story File                | Zarf Sources      | Historical Sources |
 | -------:|:------:|:-------------------------:|:-----------------:|:------------------:|
 |      13 | 830524 |  [witness-r13-s830524.z3] |                 - |                  - |